Our team comprises 8 full-time and about 30 seasonal/part-time people. Our friendly staff greets about 40,000 visitors annually.

 Jim grew up in Rochester and attended Middlebury College, majoring in math.
 He spent 20 years in a variety of operations, marketing and general management positions in Eastman Kodak's Health Imaging business.
 He lived and worked in Europe, Africa, and the Middle East, experiences which were the culmination of a childhood dream.
 After earning his MBA at Cornell, he joined Hunt Country and found his second calling in the wine industry.

 Jim met his wife, Cecilia, while living in Egypt.
 She is a native of Buenos Aires and an agronomist and writer.
-Their son Marc attends Brandeis University.
+Their son Marc recently graduated from Brandeis University, and has decided to stay in the Boston area.
 Jim enjoys hiking in the Adirondacks with family and friends, and NFL football.
 A dog lover, Jim occasionally brings his poodle Freddy to the winery for a romp with the other dogs.

-As Hunt Country’s resident vegan, Andy has been helpful in developing and promoting the winery’s vegan-friendly initiatives.
-A life-long animal lover, he currently has four cats - all of which were rescues - and has a Bernese Mountain Dog, Pax (Latin for peace).
-Andy is an avid reader – with an impressive library of more than 3000 books! – and also enjoys music, hiking, horseback riding, football (soccer to most Americans), and is a diehard fan of NCIS.
+Andy is a vegan and life-long animal lover.
+He currently has four cats - all of which were rescues - and a Bernese Mountain Dog, Pax (Latin for peace).
+Andy is a diehard fan of NCIS and an avid reader – with an impressive library of more than 3000 books! – and also enjoys music, hiking, horseback riding, football (soccer to most Americans).

-Tessa joined Hunt Country this spring.
+Tessa joined Hunt Country in 2012.
 She particularly enjoys being able to use her artistic skills and talents in her job.

-She, her husband Zac and their 2 boys moved just down the road from us last year from the tiny island of Cuttyhunk off the coast of Massachusetts.
+In 2011, she, her husband Zac and their 2 boys moved just down the road from us from the tiny island of Cuttyhunk off the coast of Massachusetts.
 They started their family there over 10 years ago and are happily easing into life on ‘the mainland’.

 Tessa is a graduate of The School of the Museum of Fine Arts, Boston.
-Right now her most important endeavor is being a mom, but there is no denying that she is an artist and lives life creatively.
 In her ‘spare’ time she can be found mostly with her kids and family, gardening, making jewelry and bottle art, fishing, cooking, picking flowers, tending to their new flock of chickens, and helping Zac with the ongoing project of building their home.